ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 end
 {% endhighlight %}

-As if that alone wouldn't be enough complex even without variables, at some point you will have also to interpolate your variables into that boolean queries by using some closure, and eventually you will have to wrap the proc in a method just to pass the variables.
+As if that alone wouldn't be enough complex even without variables, at some point you will have also to interpolate your variables into that boolean queries by using some closure, and eventually you will have to wrap the procs in a method just to pass the variables.
 Ouch!

 > Flex allows you to reuse any fragment of any query into any other query.